Here are some claims about how grades (GPA) and test scores (ACT) predict success in college.

 The authors got data for 55,084 students who graduated from Chicago public schools between 2006 and 2009.
 Most of their analysis only looks at a subset of 17,753 who enrolled in a 4-year college immediately after high school.
 Here’s the percentage of those who graduated college within 6 years for each possible GPA and ACT score:

 The light colors in the upper-right show that students with high ACT scores and high GPAs graduate at high rates.
-The dark colors in the lower-right show that students with low ACT scores and low grades graduate at low rates.
+The dark colors in the lower-left show that students with low ACT scores and low grades graduate at low rates.
 The medium colors in the upper-left and lower-right show that when one (of ACT score and GPA) is high but the other is low, students graduate at medium rates.

 We can also visualize this by plotting each row of the above matrix as a line.
 This shows how graduation rates change with ACT score for each fixed GPA.